sourcegraph/about/blogposts/2021/why-were-friends-not-competitors-with-code-hosts.md

 title: "Why we're friends, not competitors, with code hosts"
 author: Quinn Slack
 authorUrl: https://twitter.com/sqs
 description: Some people assume that Sourcegraph competes with GitHub, GitLab, Bitbucket, and other code hosts.
 This is wrong!
-In fact, we need code hosts to exist, and code hosts benefit from the existence of a good, vendor-neutral code search tool (like Sourcegraph).
+In fact, we need code hosts to exist, and code hosts benefit from the existence of a good, vendor-neutral code search tool.
 Here's why.
 publishDate: 2021-04-06T10:00-07:00
-tags: [blog]
+tags: [blog, code search]
 slug: why-we're-friends-with-code-hosts
 socialImage: https://about.sourcegraph.com/blog/sourcegraph-social-img.png
 published: true